 Their nannies cost over $115,000 annually

 If recent reports are true, the Duke and Duchess of Cambridge hired a “super nanny” for Prince George.
-Between their busy schedules, two young, rambunctious children, and Kate’s pregnancy, it’s no surprise that the couple needs all the help they can get.
+Between their busy schedules and now three children, it’s no surprise that the couple needs all the help they can get.

 Royal help needs to be top-of-the-line, so we doubt it comes cheap.
 The new nanny is “fluent in six languages … as well as … a qualified child behavioral specialist,” Netmums said.
 According to CNN, the average cost for a British nanny is $54,000 a year.
 So, the two nannies together could cost the family $115,000 a year, however, we expect they pay them more.

-Next: They spend a significant more than the average family on designer clothing.
+Next: They spend significantly more than the average family on designer clothing.

 They’ll spend an estimated $150,000 on food and clothing